PriyaranjanKS/FusionDevBlogs/Production/2024-08-08-Copilot-Llama.md

 {“Month”:“January”,“Product”:“SolarX PowerPack”,“SalesAmount”:6200},
 {“Month”:“January”,“Product”:“QuantumLight Glasses”,“SalesAmount”:5600}]
 ```
-We will do one more formatting of this output to serialize this json into a readable format <Material Name>: <Vendor Name>:<Lead Time Days>:<Quality Score>:<Unit Price Dollars>
+We will do one more formatting of this output to serialize this json into a readable format { Material Name }: { Vendor Name }: { Lead Time Days }:{ Quality Score }:{ Unit Price Dollars }

 ```
 January:AeroFusion Blender:7500,